rclone/rclone/docs/content/commands/rclone_hashsum.md

 download flag, the file will be downloaded from the remote and hashed locally enabling any hash for any remote.

+This command can also hash data received on standard input (stdin), by not passing a remote:path, or by passing a hyphen as remote:path when there is data to read (if not, the hypen will be treated literaly, as a relative path).

 Run without a hash to see the list of all supported hashes, e.g.

     $ rclone hashsum